 Validated community service hours that are turned into the school, will appear on the report cards and progress reports (high school only).
 This feature provides students and parents with up-to-date information regarding the hours that are currently on file at their school.
 It also indicates when a student is “off track” on their hours.
 Please contact your school counselor for additional information regarding earning community service hours.

-Students can begin accruing up to 25 hours of community service at the start of 8th grade.
-These community service hours will be applicable toward their 100 required hours of community service for graduation as long as the hours are completed in alignment with this policy, the activity is approved by the student’s school, and the service is appropriately documented.
+Students can earn up to 25 hours of community service at the start of eighth grade.
+These community service hours will count toward their 100 required hours of community service for graduation.
+Eighth grade students must complete community service projects that align with DCPS policy, seek approval from the student’s school, and properly document all community service hours.

 Have a great community service opportunity?
-Promote it here.
+Contact us.

 Download and learn more about volunteering and community service: